Bluebie/homebridge-miio/readme.markdown

 **homebridge-miio** is a platform plugin for homebridge which lets you switch Xiaomi Power Plugs on and off using Homekit apps and Siri.

+**Note: this plugin works for me, but i'm not motivated to maintain it's compatibility with other devices or firmware versions that i'm not using.
+If you have problems, please send some pull requests!
+Opening an issue isn't enough.
+I'm not "upgrading" my devices to incompatible firmware versions just to debug issues for you.**

 It seems very reliable now, and should coexist happily with other Xiaomi home automation ecosystem plugins.
 Eventually it would be nice to support some other device types, if people who have those devices want to do pull requests, or